raymank26/Yenisei/README.md

 # Configuration

 JSON should include list of accepted endpoints.
-Each endpoint consist of following
+Each endpoint consists of following
 fields:

 1. `method`("GET", "POST" etc.., string) - mandatory.